YanWittmann/launch-anything/doc/how-to.md

   `10 dec to hex`, but since the keyword search is very fuzzy, something like this also works: `oct23bin`.
 The available systems are: `dec` `hex` `oct` `bin`.
 You can also leave away the target system to convert to all other systems.
 - URI opener: Enter a path to a file, directory or URL, and it will be opened in your default application.
+- Aspect ratio: A tile that can calculate a width/height based on a ratio and a single value.
+  Example: `16:9 1920:` will show `1080` as the height.
+  `3:2 :1068` will show `1602` as the width.

 The math expression and chart generator tile are a bit more complex: